IDIL ÇAKMUR

 Public Philosophy

-I was a Marc Sanders 2024 Media Fellow in Longform Writing and a resident in the Matthew Strother Center for Examined Life in 2025.
+I was a Marc Sanders 2024 Media Fellow in Longform Writing and a Faculty Assistant at the Matthew Strother Center for Examined Life in 2026.
 I’m currently a Philosopher in Residence at a local high school in Philadelphia.

 In my public facing work, I’m interested in exploring the things that concern individuals in their daily thinking of themselves, especially emotions, aspirations, and interpersonal relationships.
 I’m currently working on,